Comedy Circus: Comedy Circus: Chinchpokli to China

+Dekh India Dekh

-Dekh India Dekh: Sixth season of the popular stand-up comedy series of Comedy Circus.
-It was aired on SonyTV and premiered on 30 May 2009.
-Ended on 30 October 2009.
-Shekar Suman who was seen hosting Dekh India Dekh will now be back as judge partnering Archana Puran Singh.
-This new format will see a new host in Shweta Gulati.
+The sixth season of the popular stand-up comedy series of Comedy Circus which aired on SonyTV, premiered on 30 May 2009 and ended on 30 October 2009.
+Shekar Suman made his return as the judge alongside Archana Puran Singh.
+This new format saw Shweta Gulati as the host.

-Teen(3) Ka Tadka: The unique reality-based comedy format with celebrities performing with professional stand-up comedian partners on a highly competitive stage.
-This time season offers the show with a new twist with not Jodis but Trios.
-The Tadka will be a unique hurdle that will be put before every Jodi in the form of a third contestant who will be a celebrity.
-Three is not a crowd but a spicy (tadka).
-Show was aired on 24 October 2009.
-Hosted by Mouni Roy, later by Roshni Chopra.
+Comedy Circus: 3 Ka Tadka

+The show featured celebrities performing with professional stand-up comedians.
+In this season, the format was changed from jodis (pairs) to trios, with a third celebrity joining each team.
+The season premiered on 24 October 2009 Mouni Roy initially hosted the show and was later replaced by Roshni Chopra.

-Comedy Circus Ke Superstars premiered on 24 October 2009.
-The first episode also contained Govinda who introduced new artists and was guest judge.
+Comedy Circus Ke Superstars

+This season premiered on 24 October 2009.
+The first episode also starred Govinda who introduced new artists and was guest judge.